franciscop/statux/README.md

 // Define the initial state as an object: const todo = JSON.parse(localStorage.todo || '[]');

-// Save this state fragment when it changes: const LocalStorage = () => {
+// Listen for changes on the state and save it in localStorage: const LocalStorage = () => {
   const todo = useSelector('todo');
   localStorage.todo = JSON.stringify(todo);